cocoon2wong/Project-Jocker/README.md

   Number of style channels in `Agent` model.
   The default value is `20`.
 - `--T`, type=`str`, argtype=`'static'`.
   Type of transformations used when encoding or decoding trajectories.
-It could be: - `fft`: fast fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
+It could be: - `none`: no transformations - `fft`: fast fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
   The default value is `'fft'`.
 - `--depth`, type=`int`, argtype=`'static'`.
   Depth of the random contract id.